sandepal-org/mq01-ops/README.md

 If you cannot use OpenShift, then the tutorial will work on any Kubernetes with small modifications.

-> [!CAUTION]
-> Single Node OpenShift
->
-> We highlight the occasional situations in the tutorial when instructions are
-> slightly different for Single Node OpenShift.
+:closed_book: Remember, we'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift.

-:closed_book: Single Node OpenShift warning

 ---